-Articles and adverts about resilience training are easy to stumble upon across in the media, be they by organisations/individuals attending resilience training or training providers.
-The general message is that resilience training is the cure.
+Resilience training is seen as the cure.
 A must for all organisations in today’s difficult times.
 A solution for the caring employer who wants to help individuals cope with the inevitable stress.
-But is it?
-The question I always ask when reading these articles is, “Do they truly understand resilience?”

 According to the American Psychological Association (APA, 2020),